Willie "the Lion" Smith: Music career

-When Willie was about six, he discovered an organ in the basement, which his mother used to play.
+When Willie was about six, he discovered an organ in the lower house, which his mother used to play.
 It had deteriorated and nearly half the keys were missing.
 After his mother saw he was interested in it, she taught him the melodies she knew.
-One of the first songs he learned was Home!
-Sweet Home!.
+One of the first songs he learned was "Home!
+Sweet Home!".
 His uncle Rob, a bass singer who ran his own quartet, taught Willie how to dance.
 The boy entered an amateur dance contest at the Arcadia Theater and won first place, including a prize of ten dollars.
 After that, he focused more on playing music at the clubs.

 Willie had wanted a new piano very badly, but every time he thought his mother was able to afford it, there was a new mouth to feed.
 Willie got a job at Hauseman's Footwear store shining shoes and running errands, where he was paid five dollars a week.
 "Old Man" Hauseman paid that much because he was pleased that Willie could speak Yiddish and also because Willie wanted to buy a piano with the money.
 As it turned out, piano sellers Marshall & Wendell's was holding a contest: the object was to guess how many dots there were in a printed circle in their newspaper advertisement.
 Willie used arithmetic to help guess the number, won, and was delivered an upright piano the next day.
 He played the piano from then on.
-He would play songs he heard in the clubs, including Maple Leaf Rag by Scott Joplin, Cannonball Rag by Joe Northrup, Black and White Rag by George Botsford, and Don't Hit that Lady Dressed in Green, about which he said "the lyrics to this song were a sex education, especially for a twelve year old boy.".
-His other favorites picked up from the saloons were She's Got Good Booty and Baby, Let Your Drawers Hang Low.
+He would play songs he heard in the clubs, including "Maple Leaf Rag" by Scott Joplin, "Cannonball Rag" by Joe Northrup, "Black and White Rag" by George Botsford, and "Don't Hit that Lady Dressed in Green", about which he said "the lyrics to this song were a sex education, especially for a twelve year old boy."
+His other favorites picked up from the saloons were "She's Got Good Booty" and "Baby, Let Your Drawers Hang Low".